 - Women: Less than 11 standard drinks (110g pure alcohol) spread out over the week, with at least two alcohol-free days

-- Men: 17 standard drinks (170g pure alcohol) spread out over the week, with at least two alcohol-free days
+- Men: Less than 17 standard drinks (170g pure alcohol) spread out over the week, with at least two alcohol-free days

 Common examples of one standard drink are a half pint of lager/stout/cider, a 100ml glass of wine or pub measure (35.5ml) of spirits.
 It takes one hour for the body to process one standard drink but this is only a guide, as there are many different factors that will affect this time.